 Section 78 of the Insurance (Prudential Supervision) Act 2010 requires that the Appointed Actuary make the following statements, in a report, in respect of the work undertaken for the insurer.
-These statements are made in respect to work undertaken for ACS (NZ) Limited audited interim financial statements as at 31st December 2014.
+These statements are made in respect to work undertaken for ACS (NZ) Limited audited financial statements as at 31st December 2015.

-- This report has been completed by David Davies BSC FIA FIAA, Appointed Actuary to ACS (NZ) Limited. - I have provided an Insurance Liability Valuation Report (ILVR) as at 31st December 2014 dated 7th April 2015.
-The figures provided in that ILVR are for inclusion in the Financial Statements of ACS (NZ) Limited.
-In that report I determined the: - o Gross Outstanding Claims Liabilities; - Reinsurance Recoveries associated with those Gross Outstanding Claims Liabilities; and - Internal Claims Handling Expense Allowance for future periods. - Although in my report I comment on Premium Liabilities, with ACS (NZ) Limited in managed run-off, this issue and the associated Liability Adequacy Test are purely for noting. - Within the scope of the work described above, there have been no limitations placed on the work undertaken, or the areas that have been explored, to arrive at my conclusions. - I have no personal financial interests in ACS (NZ) Limited.
+- This report has been completed by David Davies BSC FIA FIAA, Appointed Actuary to ACS (NZ) Limited. - I have provided an update on the Insurance Liability Valuation as at 31st December 2015 dated 4th April 2016.
+The figures provided in that update are for inclusion in the Financial Statements of ACS (NZ) Limited.
+In that report I calculated the: - o Gross Outstanding Claims Liabilities; - Reinsurance Recoveries associated with those Gross Outstanding Claims Liabilities; and - o Internal Claims Handling Expense Allowance for future periods. - With ACS (NZ) Limited in managed run-off, the issue of Premium Liability, and the associated Liability Adequacy Test, is not relevant. - Within the scope of the work described above, there have been no limitations placed on the work undertaken, or the areas that have been explored, to arrive at my conclusions. - I have no personal financial interests in ACS (NZ) Limited.
 ACS (NZ) Limited has in place a management services agreement with my employer, Ansvar Insurance Limited.
 Under this agreement in addition to the provision of actuarial services, I am also involved in the provision of reinsurance recovery services. - In order to perform this work, I have had open access to claims and policy information from within ACS (NZ) Limited.
-I have received explanations, and have been provided with a response, to all requests that I have made as part of this work. - In my opinion, and from an actuarial perspective: - The actuarial information contained in the financial statements has been appropriately included in these statements; and - The actuarial information used in the preparation of these financial statements has been used appropriately. - In my opinion, and from an actuarial perspective, as at 31st December 2014, ACS (NZ) Limited is maintaining a solvency margin that applies under a condition imposed under section 21(2)(b) of the Insurance (Prudential Supervision) Act 2010.
-The relevant solvency standard is the "Solvency Standard for Non-Life Insurance Business in Run Off" issued by the Reserve Bank of New Zealand in May 2012.
-Solvency calculations as at 31st December 2014 are consistent with this standard.
+I have received explanations, and have been provided with a response, to all requests that I have made as part of this work. - In my opinion, and from an actuarial perspective: - The actuarial information contained in the financial statements has been appropriately included in these statements; and - The actuarial information used in the preparation of these financial statements has been used appropriately. - In my opinion, and from an actuarial perspective, as at 31st December 2015, ACS (NZ) Limited is maintaining a solvency margin that applies under a condition imposed under section 21(2)(b) of the Insurance (Prudential Supervision) Act 2010.
+The relevant solvency standard is the "Solvency Standard for Non-Life Insurance Business in Run Off" issued by the Reserve Bank of New Zealand in December 2014.
+Solvency calculations as at 31st December 2015 are consistent with this standard.

-Signed: D Davies Date: 13/4/15
+Signed: D Davies Date: 4th April 2016